SQIAsignHD: SQIsignHD Adaptor Signature: New Adaptor Signature Construction

 \subsection{Public Parameters}

-To deploy our protocol, we need to set some initial parameters.
-These public parameters are inspired by those used in $\mathsf{bin}$SIDH$^\mathsf{hyb}$ and SQIsignHD.
-Therefore, the setup of our scheme is as follows.
+To deploy our protocol, we first establish a set of initial public parameters.
+These parameters are inspired by those employed in $\mathsf{bin}$SIDH$^\mathsf{hyb}$ and SQIsignHD.
+The setup of our scheme is defined as follows.